-Has cognitive capabilities and automates processes involving unstructured documents, including images, PDFs, emails, Word documents, and more.
+Has cognitive capabilities and automates processes involving unstructured data and documents, including images, PDFs, emails, Word documents, and more.

-IPA ingests unstructured data, converts it to a structured format, feeds it back to an RPA tool.
+IPA ingests unstructured data, converts it to a structured format, feeds it back to an RPA platform.

 When comparing IPA vs. RPA, it’s worth reviewing the technologies that IPA supports (and which RPA does not), including:

-These capabilities enable IPA solutions to learn over time and give cognitive capabilities to handle some human-like decision-making applied to all sorts of document-based processes.
-For example, for insurance claims analysis, IPA solutions quickly examine hundreds of claims and identify those that may indicate fraud.
-For titles and deeds, intelligent automation can extract the relevant content from these documents regardless of the varying formats between states and counties.
+With these capabilities, an unstructured data automation platform can learn over time, gaining cognitive capabilities to handle some human-like decision-making applied to all sorts of document-based processes.
+For example, for insurance claims analysis, an unstructured data platform can quickly examine hundreds of claims and identify those that may indicate fraud.
+For titles and deeds, intelligent automation can extract the relevant data from these documents regardless of the varying formats between states and counties.
 An IPA platform can examine a set of RFPs and score them according to how well they meet business objectives.

 For invoice processing, RPA automates data input, reconciliation error correction, and some decision-making.
 But the challenge is dealing with the many formats different vendors use for their invoices.
-That’s where the IPA platform contributes by creating an extraction model to pull out necessary data from the invoices, normalize it to a structured format, and send it back to the RPA platform for automated data input, error handling, and more.
+That’s where an intelligent unstructured data platform contributes by creating an extraction model to pull out necessary data from the invoices, normalize it to a structured format, and send it back to the RPA platform for automated data input, error handling, and more.

-Typically companies have a central inbox that receives many emails from customers, contractors, suppliers, and the like, often with attachments.
-RPA can detect when a new email arrives with an attachment, then automatically route the email to an intelligent automation tool.
-The IPA tool can then extract the attachment and “read” it, using OCR and NLP.
-It extracts relevant unstructured content such as payment terms, invoice numbers, contractual language, etc. The tool can then normalize the data appropriately and send it to a downstream platform, such as customer relationship management (CRM) or enterprise resource planning (ERP).
+Typically, companies have a central inbox that receives many emails from customers, contractors, suppliers, and the like, often with attachments.
+An RPA tool can detect when a new email arrives with an attachment, then automatically route the email to an intelligent automation platform.
+The IPA platform can then extract the attachment and “read” it, using OCR and NLP.
+It extracts relevant unstructured data such as payment terms, invoice numbers, and contractual language.
+The platform can then normalize the data appropriately and send it to a downstream system, such as customer relationship management (CRM) or enterprise resource planning (ERP) system.

 Customer relationship management systems are valuable tools, helping sales stay on top of customers.
-But it’s also time-consuming for sales and marketing professionals to keep the CRM up to date.
-RPA can help by automating extracting customer data from invoices, purchase orders, and other systems and entering it into the CRM system.
-Here again, so long as the data fields are coming from and going to are well-defined, RPA will be up to the task.
+But it’s also time-consuming for sales and marketing professionals to keep the CRM system up to date.
+RPA can help by automating the process of extracting customer data from invoices, purchase orders, and other systems and entering it into the CRM system.
+Here again, so long as the coming from and going to data fields are well-defined, RPA will be up to the task.

 Example RPA finance use cases include aggregating data for financial reports, such as at the end of a quarter.
-So long as you know what reports the data is coming from and wherein each report it’s located, RPA can automate the gathering and aggregation process and get it done far faster than a human.
+So long as you know what reports the data is coming from and where in each report the data is located, RPA can automate the gathering and aggregation process and get it done far faster than a human.
 In banking, RPA can automate copying and pasting customer data from one banking system to the next.
 For credit analysis, RPA could automate the process of logging in to a credit bureau portal, uploading customer details, and downloading resulting credit reports.